prototypefund/Digital_Bargeld-docs/taler-nfc-guide.rst

    that the customer will receive.
    An order is identified by an alphanumeric *order ID*.

-   The following :http:post:`/order` request creates a simple order:
+   The following :http:post:`/order` request to the merchant backend creates a simple order:

    .. code-block:: sh